coleifer/sophy/README.md

 [('k3', 'v3'), ('k4', 'v4'), ('k5', 'v5')]
 ```

 Values can also be deleted singly or in groups.
-To delete multiple items atomically use the `batch()` method.
+To delete multiple items atomically use the `transaction()` method.

 ```pycon
 >>> del db['k3']